 - is the information exempt or contrary to the public interest to release?

 Your views are not being sought about any other matter relating to the application and you can only provide your views on documents you were actually consulted on.
-If you provide your views on other issues or documents, for example the scope of the application or whether information is irrelevant, the RTI Act does not require the agency to take them into account.3
+The Act does not provide for you to give your views on other issues or documents, for example the scope of the application or whether information is irrelevant.3

 What if there are documents I wasn’t consulted about?